Non-shedding cats: 10 cats that don't shed (much!)

 Devon Rex can sometimes molt, however, which means they grow out of their birth coat and have a new coat with a different texture.

 Their coat will require some maintenance, like light brushing and occasional bathing if your vet thinks it's a good idea.
-Devon Rex cats are active and energetic, so they aren't low maintenance on the personality front.
+Devon Rex cats are active and energetic, so if you're looking for a high-energy cat breed, they could well be the kitty for you.

 6. Bambino